 That’s it.
 You have now created a joined data source in SAP Business ByDesign.

-For questions or more information, please contact us in the form below.
+For questions or more information, please contact us.